 By Hugo Malan

 At Kelly, we know that military veterans are invaluable contributors to the civilian workforce.
 In fact, more than 8,500 U.S. veterans, current reservists and military spouses are employed by Kelly directly or placed on assignment with Kelly clients every year.
-I’m fortunate to have several veterans as my colleagues in Kelly Science, Engineering, Technology & Telecom, including our Chief Recruiting Officer, VP of Technology, and Senior Director of Strategic Impact.
+I’m fortunate to have several leaders on my team with a veteran background.

 Within the domains where Kelly Science, Engineering, Technology & Telecom operates, veterans are particularly well suited to succeed.
 And, with more than 200,000 service women and men projected to be discharged from active duty each year, according to the U.S. Department of Veterans Affairs1, veterans represent an opportunity for employers to gain the edge in the competition for STEM talent.

 According to research from the Syracuse University Institute for Veterans and Military Families2, veterans bring an important set of abilities and attributes to the workplace.
 Leadership and accountability are among the most frequently cited – and these are certainly important.
 However, there are other abilities and attributes to consider, especially in the context of STEM roles.
 For example: the ability to operate with discipline inside structured protocols, the ability to develop creative technical solutions under pressure, and experience collaborating on cross-cultural and diverse teams.